ruhan-2908/SCT_1/README.md

-# Interactive Navigation Menu Task
+# Interactive Navigation Menu TaskV

 This project was created as part of my internship task at **SkillCraft Technology**.

-## Task Description
+## Task DescriptionV

 Create an interactive navigation menu that:
 - Is fixed and always visible on all pages